dasolma/pyCKY/README.md

  she eats a fish with a fork is member of the language
 ```

-In the last example is used a ambiguety grammar and show two tree parsers to recognize the sentence 'a + a - a':
+In the last example is used an ambiguety grammar and show two tree parsers to recognize
+the sentence 'a + a - a':

 ```
 $ python recognize.py G3.g 'a + a - a' --tree